Are Cannabis Landraces ‘Wild-Populated’ Varieties?

-Short answer – no, a landrace is a type of domesticate.
+Short answer – no, they are not.
+A landrace is a type of domesticate.
 In other words, landraces are created by humans.
 In that sense, landraces are exactly the opposite of ‘wild’ or ‘natural’.

-In fact, even in areas of the world where drug-type cannabis does grow naturally, such as the Himalaya or Punjab, these wild-growing stands of wild-type cannabis provide only a tiny fraction of the harvest of cannabis ‘drugs’.
+In fact, even in areas of the world where feral drug-type cannabis does grow naturally as a ‘weed’, such as the Himalaya or Punjab, wild-growing stands of cannabis provide only a tiny fraction of the harvest of cannabis drugs.

-To clarify the contrast with wild-type cannabis, a literal translation of the German term ‘Landrasse’ is not ‘landrace’ but ‘country-breed’.
-Cannabis landraces are traditional domesticates – plant breeds with a long history of conscious and unconscious selection for specific products, principally ganja in South Asia and charas in Central Asia.
+To point up this contrast between landraces and wild-type cannabis, a literal translation of the German term ‘Landrasse’ is not ‘landrace’ but ‘country-breed’.
+Cannabis landraces are traditional domesticates – plant breeds with a long history of conscious and unconscious selection for specific products, principally ganja in South Asia and charas in the monsoonal Himalaya and Central Asia.

-One very easy way to determine that a cannabis plant is not a landrace is by the way seeds are very small and drop from the inflorescence (‘shattering’).
+One very easy way to determine that a cannabis plant is not a landrace is by the way seeds are very small and very readily drop from the inflorescence (‘shattering’).
 This is an adaptive trait for wild conditions.
-Seeds of landraces are much larger and remain within the inflorescence until harvest.
+Seeds of landraces are much larger and by comparison mostly remain within the inflorescence until harvest.
 Other wild-type traits are elongated bases of seeds, low cannabinoid and essential oil levels, and small leaves – i.e., small leaf area.
-In a classical taxonomic key like McPartland and Small’s, wild-type plants get classified as distinct formal varieties such as var. himalayensis or var. asperrima – i.e., distinct from landraces.
+In a classical taxonomic key like McPartland and Small’s, wild-type plants get classified as distinct formal varieties such as var. himalayensis or var. asperrima – i.e., as formally distinct from landraces.

 If they’re harvested at all in traditional Asian cannabis cultures, wild-growing populations of wild-type plants are mostly harvested for the most basic cannabis product, namely bhang.
 That’s bhang in the sense of leaf and coarse, seeded inflorescence.
-Bhang is consumed in food and drink such as pakoras and thandai.
-Harvesting wild-growing cannabis is fairly common practice, particularly north of the Ganges in northern India and in eastern Pakistan – i.e, the Punjab.
+Bhang is consumed in food and drink such as pakoras, lassis, and thandai.
+Harvesting wild-growing cannabis for bhang is fairly common practice, particularly north of the Ganges in northern India and in eastern Pakistan – i.e, the Punjab – but still a trivial factor compared to the level of production of bhang by licensed and unlicensed farmers.

 Occasionally, high-altitude wild-growing populations in the Himalaya are hand-rubbed for charas.
 But this makes a cheaper, lower grade product than the charas from actual landraces.
 ‘Jungli’ charas should sell at a fraction of the price of the charas from cultivated fields of landraces.